How to get to Andorra? You can't miss it

 From France one of the classic approaches is Toulouse.
 You can get there by plane or with the TGV, or by road if you come from Paris via the E9, from Bordeaux via the A62.
 From there, you have to take the N20 that will take you through picturesque landscapes to l'Hospitalet-près-L'Andorra and then take you to Andorra along the border of Pas de la Casa.

 From any other corner of the world ...

 Through Barcelona, Lleida or Toulouse, you can get to Andorra from anywhere in the world.
 If you come by plane from far away you will surely arrive to Barcelona, Lleida or Toulouse, although your flight may also land at smaller airports such as Reus or Gerona.
+Although it is now possible to land at La Seu d'Urgell airport with regular flights from Madrid, with the prospect of increasing the number of flights from other geographical points.
 Whatever your origin, Andorra has excellent road connections and regular or private collective transport services that will make it easier for you to get here.
 If you prefer, you can contact our reception team who will gladly indicate the best way to get to the doors of our hotel in Soldeu, or even organize a private transfer service for you so you do not have to worry about anything.